Corpus

 Corpus design

 The design of the TIGR corpus responds to the research goals of the InfinIta project, which examines the categorisation of information sources in talk.
 The corpus was built varying several event-related parameters, i.e. the more or less institutional character of the encounter, the number of participants, their social roles and the presence or absence of multi-activity.
 The variation of the first three parameters gives rise to diverse epistemic configurations and dynamics of stance-taking.
-Multi-activity, when present, enhances the probability of encountering certain types of information sources, in particular sources involving direct perception in situ.
+Multi-activity, when present, enhances the probability of encountering certain types of information sources, especially sources involving direct perception in situ.

 All events were recorded in Southern Switzerland, more precisely in Ticino (nineteen events), the Italian Grisons (three events) and a multilingual institution in the Grisons (one event).
 Eleven municipalities are represented, assuring a certain degree of geographical variety within Southern Switzerland.
 Speaker-related parameters (age, gender, information about the person's origin, residence, education, profession, and languages) were varied as far as possible, within the limits of a procedure to recruit study participants that partly depended on the social networks of the InfinIta team members (see the section First contact with participants and informed consent).